eth-cscs/ext_mpi_collectives/README.md

 ## Benchmark

-When compiling the library also a benchmark is generated which serves also als example for the libary's usage
+When compiling the library also a benchmark is generated which serves also als example for the library's usage

 ```
 mpirun -n 36 ./bin/benchmark.x